-Best for Gifting: Martha Stewart 3-Piece Waffle Weave Kitchen Towels
+Best for Gifting: Martha Stewart Waffle Weave Kitchen Towels

 Beautiful kitchen towels make wonderful gifts for new homeowners and newlyweds; they're also very much appreciated as a hostess gift.
 Include a pack of kitchen towels when you take a casserole to a new mom or friend recovering from a procedure.
 They'll appreciate the beautiful new additions to their kitchen and the thoughtful reminder of you each time they use them.

-These waffle weave towels from Martha Stewart are elegant enough for a gift but practical enough for everyday use.
-The set of three towels includes oversized (20 inches by 30 inches) cotton towels in three understated by classic designs.
+These waffle weave towels from Martha Stewart are elegant enough for a gift, but practical enough for everyday use.
+The set of three towels includes oversized (20 inches by 30 inches) cotton towels in three understated but classic designs.

-"Good looking, very absorbent, and nice and large--maybe the best kitchen towels I've ever had, regardless of price.
-Will definitely be ordering more," writes one reviewer.
+One reviewer wrote, "Good looking, very absorbent, and nice and large — maybe the best kitchen towels I've ever had, regardless of price.
+Will definitely be ordering more."